AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 The sequence diagram in `docs/diagrams/help-sequence.puml` illustrates these interactions.

+#### Logging

+`HelpCommand` logs execution at INFO level for audit trail purposes.

-#### Rationale
+#### Design Rationale

-- **User-Friendliness:** Provides immediate access to command documentation, reducing the learning curve for new users and serving as a quick reference for experienced users.
+The `help` command is intentionally simple and stateless, requiring no arguments.
+This design provides immediate access to command documentation, reducing the learning curve for new users while serving as a quick reference for experienced users.
-- **Simplicity:** The command is stateless and does not require any arguments, making it robust and easy to use.
-- **Consistency:** Integrates seamlessly with the existing command-driven architecture.

-#### Extensibility and Future Enhancements
+#### Extensibility Considerations

-- **Contextual Help:** Future enhancements could include `help <command_name>` to provide specific details for a given command.
-- **Pagination:** For a very large number of commands, pagination could be introduced to display help information in chunks.
+Potential enhancements include contextual help for specific commands (`help <command_name>`) and pagination for large command lists.

 ***